KeyWgh/bridge/README.md

 - ![1517328245(1)](pictures/1517328245(1).png)

-- show —— open in new window
+- Show —— open in new window

 - copy the url of new window to the file you want to use as input, default the input.txt in the same file with the transfer.py.